-Now as a director of a growing company, I know that recruitment costs can sometimes be expensive.
+Now as a director of a growing company, I know that semiconductor, electronics and software recruitment costs can sometimes seem expensive.
 But given that we’re often able to fill roles for our clients within 4-6 weeks that have been vacant for 6 months, I’m now even more secure in my belief that we offer our clients excellent value for money.

 To discuss this further please contact me on Neil.firstname.lastname@example.org